Deborah-Asantewaah-Sarfo/entertainment-revenue-sql-analysis/README.md

 # entertainment-revenue-sql-analysis
-SQL project analyzing revenue from hit songs and blockbuster movies by top entertainers.
+SQL project analyzing revenue from hit songs and blockbuster movies by entertainers (actors and artistes).